 These bright and vibrant hot springs make for snapshots that’ll wow, even if you’re just carrying your smartphone in a small waistpack of backpacking essentials.
 “Often overlooked, find these colorful hot springs in this small geyser basin; arguably the most incredible blue color is found in opalescent pool,” Smith promises.
 “Black Sand Basin is easy to access with a parking area just off of Lower Loop Road, a quarter of a mile from the Old Faithful off-ramp.
 You’ll get a lot of ‘bang for your buck’ at this basin!"

 5. The Ferry Falls Trail Overlook

 Yellowstone’s picturesque Grand Prismatic Hot Spring is the park’s largest and one of the park’s most beautiful.
-While most pencil in a stop on their itinerary, Smith says that far fewer people seek out a view beyond the hot spring’s edges.
+While most pencil in a stop on their itinerary, Smith says that far fewer people seek out a view beyond the hot spring’s edges, and this is a true hidden gem in Yellowstone.
 “The best way to see the colors and shades of blue refracted from the large pool and colorful bacteria mats on the margins is to take a short hike along the Ferry Falls trail,” he notes.
 “You’ll reach an elevated outlook about 400 yards from the pool and 250 yards up above; the view is a truly ‘wow’ moment.”
 If you were looking for permission to skip the ultra-crowded boardwalks around Grand Prismatic, consider this it.